KingsIke/Payment-Request-System/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [](LICENSE) file for details.
 ```